Leo Goldhammer: Career

 Goldhammer was also the President of the Jewish Community in Vienna, Chairman of the Jewish National Library (Volksbibliothek), and the President of the "Working Palestine in Austria" league.
 He was also actively involved in the Jewish sport club Hakoah Vienna being the head of its swimming section.

-After the Nazis gained control on Austria, Goldhammer became involved in Youth Aliyah, which encouraged immigration to Palestine.
+After the Nazis gained control of Austria, Goldhammer became involved in Youth Aliyah, which encouraged immigration to Palestine.
 After 1938, most of his social and political activities took place in Israel, being one of the founders of the New Aliyah Party, and becoming a member of the Assembly of Representatives.
 He settled in Haifa and was head of the inhabitants registry department in the Ministry of Internal Affairs until 1949.